Danish Defence: Royal Danish Army

 The Danish Royal Army (Hæren) consists of 2 brigades, organised into 3 regiments, and a number of support centres, all commanded through the Army Staff.
-The army is a mixture of Mechanized infantry and Armoured cavalry with a limited capabilities in Armoured warfare.
+The army is a mixture of Mechanized infantry and Armoured cavalry with limited capabilities in Armoured warfare.

 The army also provides protection for the Danish royal family, in the form of the Royal Guard Company and the Guard Hussar Regiment Mounted Squadron.

 Royal Danish Navy

 The Royal Danish Navy (Søværnet) consists of frigates, patrol vessels, mine-countermeasure vessels, and other miscellaneous vessels, many of which are issued with the modular mission payload system StanFlex.
 The navy's chief responsibility is maritime defence and maintaining the sovereignty of Danish, Greenlandic and Faroese territorial waters.

 A submarine service existed within the Royal Danish Navy for 95 years.

 Royal Danish Air Force

 The Royal Danish Air Force (Flyvevåbnet) consists of both fixed-wing and rotary aircraft.